 When taking up knitting, people’s first question is, “What kind of yarn should I use?” or “Which yarn is best?”
 I tend to choose yarn by the way it feels.
 Using natural fibers like cotton, linen, and silk would be nice.

 I like the idea of using wool because it’s warm and soft, but I resist the temptation because I hate washing it.
 I like the idea of using acrylic because it’s warm and soft, but I fight the trick because it’s hard to dye.
 I like the idea of using blends because they’re durable and smooth, but I resist the temptation because it’s hard to keep them that way.
 Two essential things you should consider.

 A. Choose based on color:

 If you are looking for the best yarn to buy for your next project, you should consider the color of the yarn.
-The most important step in knitting is choosing the right colors of yarn.
-But, if you’re a beginner, at first, it can be hard to figure out which colors will look best with specific patterns.
+The most crucial step in knitting is choosing the right colors of yarn.
+But, if you’re a beginner, it can be hard to figure out which colors will look best with specific patterns.